 - Trigger Happy: She never hesitates to try her guns out on people.
 Fortunately for everyone else, she exhibits A-Team Firing on pretty much anybody who isn't Normad.

 Vanilla is the youngest of the Galaxy Angels and the most quiet one.
-Not much is known about how she joined the Angel Wing or why but she cooperates with or at least acquiesces to the schemes and shenanigans of her squadmates without so much as blinking, implying that she may share some of their interests or desire for good looks and worldly possessions.
+Not much is known about how she joined the Angel Wing or why, but she cooperates with or at least acquiesces to the schemes and shenanigans of her squadmates without so much as blinking, implying that she may share some of their interests or desires for good looks and worldly possessions.
 She can usually be seen drinking tea, holding Normad, abusing Normad in some manner, or observing one of her many, many religious rituals.
 She can also manipulate nanomachines for a wide variety of purposes, the most common of which is healing wounds.

 - Adaptation Dye-Job: Her hair is light green in the game, but it's closer to pale turquoise in the first season of the anime.

 - Anime Hair: She wears her hair in a ponytail that curls like a drill.
 One time, she actually uses it as a drill.